NeoCharmy/runnersadventure/README.md

 [PLAY NOW](https://neocharmy.github.io/runnersadventure/web/run.html?app=Sonic%20Runners%20Adventure&fractionScale=1)

-note that the mentioned project also supports vitrual buttons but I've just choosed this full touch version for better experience.
+note that the mentioned project also supports vitrual buttons & keyboard but I've just choosed this full touch version here for better experience.
 & also this page won't stay like this forever & I maybe create a full site for some embeded games in future or something.
 I'm not sure